invoiceradar/plugins/README.md

 #### Navigate (`navigate`)

 Navigates to the given URL and waits for the page to load.
 Note that this only waits for the initial page load, not for any subsequent AJAX requests.
+You can [waitForNetworkIdle](#wait-for-network-idle-waitfornetworkidle) if you need to wait for all resources to be loaded.

 ```json
 {